 - Click the Show Me standard filter and select My accounts.
 Click Apply.

 - Click the Date Field standard filter and select Created Date.
 For Range, select All Time.
 Click Apply.

 - In the filters pane, click Add

 - Choose a field from the first drop-down list.
 For this example, let’s choose Type.

 - Set the filter operator to equals.

 Nice job!
 You’ve just created a report filter that shows all of your Accounts where the Type = Customer - Direct.
-Click Report to see your results.
+Click Run to see your results.
 Please note, depending on which org you’re using to practice these steps, you may or may not see data in your report at runtime.